Waste case studies

 Learn more about Climate Challenge Fund projects tackling carbon emissions caused by waste through reducing, reusing and recycling.

-The Climate Challenge Fund has supported 379 projects that have aimed to reduce carbon emissions caused by waste of resources.
+The Climate Challenge Fund (CCF) has supported projects that have aimed to reduce carbon emissions caused by waste of resources.
 Projects have worked to reduce over-consumption, encourage the reuse of items, extend the life of everyday items through repair and maintenance and promote recycling of materials.

 Moving Coll Towards Zero Waste supported the community on the Isle of Coll in adopting behaviours and practices to reduce carbon emissions, utilise local resources more effectively and increase social cohesion.
 The group also worked towards providing a centre for learning, information sharing, practical recycling and reuse activities on the island.

 Beith Big Swap - run by Beith Community Development Trust.
 A three year project that helped sports clubs and teams in Beith kick the carbon habit by reusing sports kit, washing and drying kit more efficiently and swapping single occupancy car trips to matches for lift sharing, walking and cycling.